 70 grams a day for best stroke protection

-When it comes to daily recommended fiber, Dr. Michael Greger from nutrition.org goes a great deal further: “If you really don’t want a stroke, we should try to get 25 grams a day of soluble fiber (found concentrated in oats, beans, nuts, and berries) and 47 grams a day of insoluble fiber (concentrated in whole grains)”(6).
+When it comes to daily recommended fiber content, Dr. Michael Greger from nutrition.org goes a great deal further: “If you really don’t want a stroke, we should try to get 25 grams a day of soluble fiber (found concentrated in oats, beans, nuts, and berries) and 47 grams a day of insoluble fiber (roughage concentrated in whole grains)”(6).

 Let’s do the math!

 If you have previously eaten very little bulk and now increase your intake, your body may initially react with flatulence, bloating, and grumbling intestines.
-The digestive system must first get used to the high-fiber diet.
+The human digestive system must first get used to this diet change.
 It’s best to gradually increase the consumption and to chew a lot to avoid the initial digestion issues.

 Do you have a sensitive gut?